zxcvbnius/slate/source/index.md

 If you are using a web platform, please generate a unique UUID to link with the current web session.
 (And possibly store the UUID in local storage / cookie).

-If your wish to enable push notification on mobile devices, please pass two additional fields: **platform** to indicate what is the push platform to be used (valid values are one of “gcm”, “ios_sandbox”, “ios_production”), and **pushToken** field to indicate the pushToken specific to the push platform.
+If your wish to enable push notification on mobile devices, please pass two additional fields: **platform** to indicate what is the push platform to be used (valid values are one of "gcm", "ios_sandbox", "ios_production"), and **pushToken** field to indicate the pushToken specific to the push platform.